Tomato Adventure: Plot

-The story takes place in a land ruled by young characters, the Ketchup Kingdom, which is also filled with devices like Jack-in-the-Boxes.
-The protagonist is a hare-like boy in blue clothing named DeMille, who lives in a school bus with no wheels in a village on the outskirts of the Ketchup Kingdom called Cobore Village.
+In the Ketchup Kingdom, a land ruled by young characters, the protagonist is a hare-like boy in blue clothing named DeMille, who lives in a school bus with no wheels in a village on the outskirts of the Ketchup Kingdom called Cobore Village.
 DeMille is an outcast because he dislikes tomatoes.
 As a result, he and other kids in Kobora who dislike tomatoes are looked down upon as "Droppers", banished for heresy, and locked up in Cobore Village until they change their attitudes towards tomatoes.
 While watching television, DeMille sees that the main antagonist, King Abīra, is celebrating a holiday called Tomato Day, while showing his project he created called the Super Cara-Cooker, a laser-like gun that transforms people, places, and things into dolls, toys, and playgrounds.
 After DeMille's television set gets severely damaged, he visits his neighbor and friend Seremo and asks him if he could fix his television set.
 Seremo says he will and gives DeMille his first Gimmick, called the Gear Yo-Yo.

 After Seremo teaches DeMille how to use it, DeMille's girlfriend Patharan comes to tell him that she wanted him and her to venture into the dangerous Toy Ruins to look for her Fantastic Toy, the Gimmick Robo, but by the time they arrive, it is absent.
 Then, two purple creatures with zippers on them, Brikky and Grikky, capture Patharan with a hook.
 DeMille grabs on to her while being pulled up to the airship, the Carorna No.2, piloted by Brikky and Grikky.
 As soon as DeMille and Patharan come aboard the airship, Brikky and Grikky receive a call from King Abīra to bring Patharan to the palace and drop DeMille out of the airship.
 After DeMille fights Brikky and Grikky, they drop DeMille from the airship into the Tomato Pond, only for him to notice that he is standing near King Abīra's home, the Gimmick Palace, a tall, red, tower with a tomato-shaped top.
 When he decides to enter and save Patharan, he encounters a wall that he cannot pass through.
 Then, a mole named Rereku tells him that in order to pass through the wall, DeMille has to defeat the six Super Kids and obtain the six key items called Toy Parts.
 While DeMille goes on his adventure, he befriends some people for them to join forces with him to defeat King Abira and save Patharan and the entire Ketchup Kingdom.
 His partners in order of joining him are Arisa, Sofubi, and Rereku.